quii/learn-go-with-tests/mocking.md

 # Mocking

-We'll next cover _mocking_ and it's relation to DI with a case-study.

-You have been asked to write a program which will count 3 seconds, printing each number on a new line and when it reaches zero it will print "Go!" and exit.
+You have been asked to write a program which counts from 3, printing each number on a new line and when it reaches zero it will print "Go!" and exit.

 ```
 3